mrd0ll4r/submarine/README.md

 You need a working installation of Rust, see [rustup.rs](https://rustup.rs/).
 We use the most recent stable version, which you should have installed by default.

-This project is configure to compile for Linux on ARMv7 (32 bit) by default, no matter from where you're compiling.
+This project is configure to compile for Linux on ARMv8 (64 bit) by default, no matter from where you're compiling.
 First of all, add the appropriate target to your Rust installation:
 ```
+rustup target add aarch64-unknown-linux-gnu
+# if you also want ARMv7
-rustup target add armv7-unknown-linux-gnueabihf
+#rustup target add armv7-unknown-linux-gnueabihf
 ```
 Then tell cargo how to link for that target, in `~/.cargo/config`:
 ```
-[target.armv7-unknown-linux-gnueabihf]
+[target.aarch64-unknown-linux-gnu]
+linker = "aarch64-linux-gnu-gcc"

+# if you also want ARMv7
+#[target.armv7-unknown-linux-gnueabihf]
-linker = "arm-linux-gnueabihf-gcc"
+#linker = "arm-linux-gnueabihf-gcc"
 ```

 Now you actually need to get the linker.
 On Linux you just need to get the appropriate package (Debian):
 ```
+sudo apt install gcc-aarch64-linux-gnu
+# if you want to build for ARMv7
-sudo apt install gcc-arm-linux-gnueabihf
+#sudo apt install gcc-arm-linux-gnueabihf
 ```
 On Windows you can get pre-built binaries for this from [here](https://gnutoolchains.com/raspberry/) (8.3.0 worked for me).
 Additionally, before building on Windows, invoke `env.bat`, which will set `AR` to the appropriate value.